Nuclei-Software/nuclei-linux-sdk/README.md

   cd nuclei-linux-sdk
   # the following command might fail due to network connection issue
   # you can clone less code with --depth=1
+  # you can also try some github mirror tech, search in baidu/google
+  # if still not working, you can try our prepared source code(maybe out of date), see https://github.com/Nuclei-Software/nuclei-linux-sdk/issues/4
   git submodule update --recursive --init
   # if you want to clone less source code to speed up or make clone stable, please add extra --depth=1
   # --depth=1 is used to do shallow clone, see https://git-scm.com/docs/git-submodule#Documentation/git-submodule.txt---depth